 LinkedIn has aimed, especially in recent years, to build out its platform to be more than jobs.
 It acquired Lynda.com in 2015 and rebranded it as LinkedIn Learning, which lets users train on certain courses and have the achievement appear on their profile.

 It also launched events and news, recently adding the ability for newspapers to have dedicated LinkedIn newsletters.
-LinkedIn plans to launch a Clubhouse clone, bringing live audio podcasts to the app.

 We have collected data and statistics on LinkedIn.
 Read on below to find out more.